 For further instructions on setting up the SkyDrive folder in Wiindows 7, you can also read this article.

-Set Up CrashPlan to use the SkyDrive Folder
+How to Set Up CrashPlan to use the SkyDrive Folder (Guide with Pictures)

 CrashPlan is a backup program that runs continuously on your computer, with little to no interaction from you once it has been installed.
 You can define the files that you want to to back up, then CrashPlan will simply back them up whenever your computer is being used.
 You can even configure it to send you alerts if it encountered any problems with the backup.
 Get started with the process of installing CrashPlan by going to this link.